dalehenrich/RowanSample9/README.md

 			}
 		}
 	},
-	#comment : 'A single class with an extension method in a separate package.
-All packages loaded into a single symbol dict.
-Test methods validate classes and symbol dictionary mapping.'
+	#comment : 'Start with  spec_0011, add pharo, gemstone, and vast conditional packages using\n\t\tRwSimpleProjectLoadComponentV2, intended to form the basis for working out the\n\t\tdetails necessary to enable pharo, gemstone and vast to share common code.'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0011',
+	#name : 'index_0024',
-	#title : 'A single class with an extension method in a separate package.
-All packages loaded into a single symbol dict.
-Test methods validate classes and symbol dictionary mapping.',
+	#title : 'Start with  spec_0011, add pharo, gemstone, and vast conditional packages using\n\t\tRwSimpleProjectLoadComponentV2, intended to form the basis for working out the\n\t\tdetails necessary to enable pharo, gemstone and vast to share common code.',
-	#specName : 'spec_0011',
+	#specName : 'spec_0024',
-	#index : 11,
+	#index : 24,
-	#derivedFrom : 'spec_0001',
+	#derivedFrom : 'spec_0011',
-	#comment : 'RowanSample9-Core, RowanSample9-Extensions, and RowanSample9-Tests packages in default symbol dictionary.',
+	#comment : '',
 	#rowanIssues : [
-		495
+		553
 	],
 	#gemstoneIssues : [ ],
-	#rowanSHA : '56d80a91'
+	#rowanSHA : '226fad37'
 }
 ```